Data-Mechanics/course-2019-spr-proj/misn15/README.md

 _linearRegression_: I decided to use gradient descent and linear regression to determine whether there was a relationship between the datasets that I already collected.
 I first used gradient descent to see if I could find a solution that minimized the mean squared error more than linear regression.
 However, after running the algorithm using hundreds of iterations and a very small step size, the gradient descent algorithm had a very high error.
 I found that gradient descent is computationally less expensive but doesn't yield the most accurate results.
 So, instead, I used the statsmodel in python which yielded more robust results.
 In addition to finding the coefficient, it allows me to find the p-values, t-values, and standard errors.
 I am also able to

+_WasteOptimization_: I also thought it would be useful to find the centroids of these waste sites and find the centroids that minimize these

+#### Statistical Analysis

+_Correlation_:

 Limitations:
 Because the small area model cannot detect effects due to local interventions, users are cautioned against using these estimates for program or policy evaluations.